Pylons/pyramid/docs/narr/views.rst

 given exception in the system: the "most specific" one will be called when the set of request circumstances match the view registration.

-The only view predicate that cannot be not be used successfully when creating an exception view configuration is ``name``.
+The only view predicate that cannot be used successfully when creating an exception view configuration is ``name``.
 The name used to look up an exception view is always the empty string.
 Views registered as exception views which have a name will be ignored.

 .. note::